 The implant of artificial joints (endoprostheses) is a complex surgical treatment method.
-At our certified Endoprosthetics Centre, we mainly look after patients suffering from secondary diseases.
+We mainly look after patients suffering from secondary diseases.
 They are serious cases that cannot be treated in every specialist clinic, and instead require the particular medical clinic structures of a specialised hospital.
 After these operations, the patients experience less pain, become more mobile and acquire significantly greater quality-of-life.
 Modern, high-quality prosthetics made in Germany are used within endoprosthetics.

 We apply both conservative and surgical methods to treat fractures.
 We use high quality implants (e.g. fixed angle pin and plate systems) and ensure that our surgical methods remain consistently state-of-the-art.
 They are selected according to the AO recommendations (Working Group for Questions of Osteosynthesis).

 Arthroscopy is the main focus area within joint surgery.
 Good accessibility can be achieved through minimally invasive techniques with the smallest possible surgical access point, thus enabling early mobilisation of the patient.

 We can conduct the following procedures on outpatients:

 - Surgery to correct fractures of small bones (hand, foot)

 - Arthroscopic surgery on the knee and shoulder joint regions